R-360 Neptune: Operational history

-On 26 March 2024, Ukraine claimed to have struck the Konstantin Olshansky with a Neptune missile.
-This vessel was seized from Ukraine in 2014, when Russian forces took control of the Crimean peninsula.
+On 26 March 2024, Ukraine claimed to have struck the landing ship Konstantin Olshansky with a Neptune missile.
+The vessel had been seized from Ukraine in 2014, when Russian forces took control of the Crimean peninsula.

 On 9 April 2024, Russian forces claimed to have intercepted a Neptune missile near the Crimean coast.

 On 21 April 2024, a video was released from Sukharnaya Bay, Sevastopol, that allegedly shows the salvage ship Kommuna hit by a Ukrainian Neptune missile.
 Kommuna took part in salvage efforts after Moskva was hit in 2022.

 In April 2024, Ukraine was working on extending the range of the missile to 1000 km, while increasing production tenfold.

 On 31 May 2024, Ukraine fired several Neptune missiles at an oil depot attached to Port Kavkaz, Krasnodar Krai.
 Russian officials claimed to have shot down the missiles.
 Ukrainian officials and Russian opposition reported a fire and damage to three petroleum tanks.

 The new land attack variant is called Neptune-MD by Russian forces.
 Ukrainians call it the Long Neptune.
 On 21 June 2024, a Neptune struck a Shahed drone depot and training facility in Krasnodar.

-On 31 July 2024, a Neptune struck an airbase in Kursk, Russia, one hundred kilometres from the border with Ukraine, hitting "a warehouse for storing weapons and military equipment," according to Ukrainian officials.
+On 31 July 2024, a Neptune struck an airbase in Kursk, Russia, one hundred kilometres from the border with Ukraine, hitting "a warehouse for storing weapons and military equipment", according to Ukrainian officials.
 Russia claimed to have shot down the missile.

 On 2 August 2024, Romania and Ukraine announced a plan to manufacture and improve the Neptune missile.

 On the morning of 21 August 2024, the Ukrainian military claimed to have struck a Russian S-300 air defense system in Rostov Oblast overnight, possibly by using a Neptune missile.

 On 10 January 2025, the Ukrainian military claimed to have hit a military warehouse in the Rostov region by a long range Neptune missile.

 Images of the Long Neptune were released.
 Roughly one and a half metres longer than the R-360 version, the fuselage of the missile has been expanded from 38 cm to about 50 cm.
 Enlarged as well are the wing and tail surfaces.
 The warhead appears the same as the original R-360 version.